Vaishnavism: Theism with many varieties

 Vaishnavism is centred on the devotion of Vishnu and his avatars.
 According to Schweig, it can be "characterized as a polymorphic monotheism, i.e. a theology that recognises many forms (ananta rupa) of the one, single unitary divinity," since there are many forms of one original deity, with Vishnu taking many forms.
 In contrast, Okita states that the different denominations within Vaishnavism are best described as theism, pantheism and panentheism.

 The Vaishnava sampradaya started by Madhvacharya is a monotheistic tradition in which Vishnu (Krishna) is omnipotent, omniscient and omnibenevolent.
 The Sri Vaishnavism sampradaya associated with Ramanuja also has monotheistic elements, but differs in several ways, such as goddess Lakshmi and god Vishnu are considered inseparable and equal divinities.
-According to some scholars, Sri Vaishnavism emphasizes panentheism, and not monotheism, with a theology of "transcendence and immanence", in which God interpenetrates everything in the universe, and empirical reality is God's body.
+According to some scholars, Sri Vaishnavism emphasises panentheism, and not monotheism, with a theology of "transcendence and immanence", in which God interpenetrates everything in the universe, and empirical reality is God's body.
 The Vaishnava sampradaya associated with Vallabhacharya is a form of pantheism, in contrast with other Vaishnavism traditions.
 According to Schweig, the Gaudiya Vaishnava tradition of Chaitanya is closer to a "polymorphic bi-monotheism" because both goddess Radha and god Krishna are simultaneously regarded as supreme.

 Vaishnavism includes the doctrine of avatar (divine incarnation), wherein Vishnu incarnates numerous times, in different forms, to restore cosmic order.
 These avatars include Narayana, Vasudeva, Rama, and Krishna; with each associated tradition regarding one of them as supreme.

 Vishnuism and Krishnaism

 The term "Krishnaism" has been used by scholars to describe a large group of independent traditions (sampradayas) within Vaishnavism that regard Krishna as the Supreme God, while "Vishnuism" may be used for sects that focus on Vishnu and see Krishna as an Avatar rather than a transcended Supreme Being.
-While most Vaishnava traditions recognise Krishna as an avatar of Vishnu, only Krishna-centered traditions identify the Supreme Being (Svayam Bhagavan, Brahman, the source of the Trimurti) with Krishna and his forms (Radha Krishna, Vithoba and others).
+While most Vaishnava traditions recognise Krishna as an avatar of Vishnu, only Krishna-centred traditions identify the Supreme Being (Svayam Bhagavan, Brahman, the source of the Trimurti) with Krishna and his forms (Radha Krishna, Vithoba and others).
 This is its difference from such groups as Ramaism, Radhaism, Sitaism, etc.